 By connecting individuals to expert information services and responsibly curated, world-class collections, the people of IU Libraries inspire and empower students and faculty to excel in innovative research and creative activity, outstanding teaching and publishing, and deep, reflective learning.
 Posted January 2022.

 IU Libraries will be an in-demand partner and leader in advancing research and creativity, facilitating teaching and learning, and amplifying scholarship by enabling critical thinking and discourse, cultivating an inclusive environment, and providing equitable access to diverse perspectives and resources.
 Posted August 2022.

 Our Strategic Goals

-Indiana University Bloomington recently published the details of its strategic plan, IUB 2030.
+Indiana University Bloomington published the details of its strategic plan, IUB 2030.
 This ambitious, seven-year vision will further elevate the vibrant Bloomington campus and increase its impact.
-IU Libraries is collaborating to define our own strategic directions in alignment with this vision.
-The following goals, published April 2023, will lead our path as we develop the Libraries' strategic plan.
+IU Libraries have established our strategic directions in alignment with this vision.
+The following goals, published December 2023, will define our path as we develop the IU Libraries' Strategic Plan 2030.

 Our Core Values

 We further the scholarly explorations of all who are curious by ever-expanding access to information and by creating an inclusive, welcoming environment to reach an ever-broadening research community.

 Inclusive and transformational collaborations, consultations, and partnerships are fundamental to our work with all communities.